Agriculture in Nova Scotia: Livestock

 Livestock production in Nova Scotia consists of beef (108, 500), sheep (25,000), goat (2,000), pigs (95,000), and mink (984,000).
 These livestock are used for different yields such as milk, wool, meat and furs.

 Global trends of livestock operation consolidation have been hard on Nova Scotian producers.
-Once considered a world renowned grass fed beef region, Nova Scotian beef producers are at a competitive disadvantage to Midwestern grain producing regions that can export carcasses cheaper than Nova Scotians can import grain.
+Once considered a grass-fed beef region, Nova Scotian beef producers are at a competitive disadvantage to Midwestern grain producing regions that can export carcasses cheaper than Nova Scotians can import grain.

 Similarly, the pig industry has been greatly diminished in Nova Scotia and relies heavily on subsidy.

 Aquaculture

 The aquaculture industry in Canada is small but growing, with Canada's extensive coastline providing many opportunities for expansion of the aquaculture industry.
-Nova Scotia aims to provide an economically, environmentally, and socially sustainable aquaculture industry which creates year-round jobs and increased wealth throughout rural coastal Nova Scotia, while mitigating overfishing impacts, and allowing wild stocks to replenish.
+Nova Scotia's Department of Fisheries and Agriculture has pledged to provide an economically, environmentally, and socially sustainable aquaculture industry which creates year-round jobs and increased wealth throughout rural coastal Nova Scotia, while mitigating overfishing impacts, and allowing wild stocks to replenish.

 The combination of increased global demand for animal protein and innovation in aquaculture production systems have resulted in rapid expansion of the sector, with production value in Nova Scotia reaching $88,608,000 by 2018.
 There are many finfish and shellfish species farmed between Nova Scotia's 200+ issued aquaculture leases.
 These include blue mussel, American oyster, rainbow trout, and Atlantic salmon.

 Organic Farms

-There are approximately 359 farms involved in organic production in Nova Scotia. the majority of these farms are not certified for organic products, 17% are certified, 3.9% are transitioning to certification and 81.9% were not.
-The majority of the organic crops produce in Nova Scotia are fruits, vegetables, and various greenhouse products.
+There are approximately 359 farms involved in organic production in Nova Scotia.
+The majority of these farms are not certified for organic products.
+17% are certified, 3.9% are transitioning to certification and 81.9% are not as of 2016.
+The majority of the organic crops produced in Nova Scotia include fruits, vegetables, and various greenhouse products.